 Wiltshire Council

-Council
+Full Council

-21 October 2014
+26 November 2019

-Licensing Act 2003 - Statement of Licensing Policy 2014 - 2019
+Licensing Act 2003 - Statement of Licensing Policy 2019 - 2024

 Summary

-This report describes the work undertaken to develop a revised statement of licensing policy (2014-2019) for Wiltshire Council.
+This report describes the work undertaken to develop a revised statement of licensing policy (2019-2024) for Wiltshire Council.

-Following the Licensing Committee's consideration of the revised licensing policy on 8 September 2014, the committee approved the policy and referred it on to Council for approval.
+Following the Licensing Committee's consideration of the revised licensing policy on 2 September 2019, the committee approved the policy and referred it on to Council for approval.
+The minutes of that meeting are available here.

 Proposal

 It is recommended: